Saliha-1111/git-commands-practice/git_notes.md

 Initializes a new Git repository in your local project folder.

 **When to use:**
-Use this when you're starting a new project and want to begin tracking changes using Git.
+Use this when you're starting a new project and want to begin tracking changes using Git. here i added the new line
 **Example:**
 ```bash
 mkdir my-project